SFML/SFML-Website/pages/faq/general.md

 Go for the latest SFML version, because you'll get a stable release with the latest features and bugfixes.
 As such it will save you a lot of headaches because other versions such as 1.6 are not maintained anymore, contain quite a few critical bugs and lack a lot of useful features.

+### Is there a complete list with all the changes from SFML 2.x to SFML 3.0? {: #changes-3-0}

+See the [official migration guide](../tutorials/3.0/getting-started/migrate.md) to get your code base updated to SFML 3.

 ### Is there a complete list with all the changes from SFML 1.6 to SFML 2.x? {: #changes}

 This non-exhaustive list can be used as a starting point: [SFML Forum](https://en.sfml-dev.org/forums/index.php?topic=5343.0)